misiektoja/steam_monitor/docs/troubleshooting.md

 Malformed path settings and color-theme values are reported by Doctor with the setting name.
 Invalid color values are ignored while rendering help so you can still find the configuration commands.

-Saved status timestamps more than five minutes in the future are invalid.
-Check the system clock then correct the named history file or move it aside to start fresh.
-Monitoring preserves the invalid file instead of replacing it.
+A saved timestamp more than five minutes ahead of the machine clock is not used as history, because the tool wrote that file itself and a clock moved backwards is the usual reason.
+Monitoring warns, keeps the saved entry and times it from the moment it starts, so the run continues.
+Check the system clock if the warning repeats.